-- 4.3 Category A municipalities, for purposes of determining the amounts to be included in the Formula, are required to comply with the following arrangements: - 4.3.1 A grant that is received for purposes of making mixed supplies must be attributed accordingly.
-For example, if 30% of a grant is for subsidising the municipality's public transport business, which is an exempt supply, and 70% is for subsidising the supply of water and electricity to customers, which is a taxable supply, the grant will have to be split under section 10(22).
-Therefore, 30% of the grant will be applied for exempt supplies and will therefore be included in "b" in the Formula, and the remaining 70% will be subject to VAT at the zero rate and will therefore be included in "a" in the Formula. - 4.3.2 Category A municipalities are required to re-calculate the apportionment percentage based on the actual attribution of all grants, within three months after their financial year-end, which may result in an increase or decrease to input tax.
-A Category A municipality that is unable to perform the re-calculation within the stipulated timeframe must approach the South African Revenue Service (SARS) to request an extension. - 4.3.3 The assignment of functions by national or provincial government falls within the ambit of the "enterprise" activities carried on by that municipality, provided that the activity does not fall within the ambit of section 12.
+- 4.3 Category B municipalities, for purposes of determining the amounts to be included in the Formula, are required to comply with the following arrangements: - 4.3.1 A grant that is received for purposes of making mixed supplies must be attributed accordingly.
+For example, if 30% of a grant is for subsidising the municipality's public transport business, which is an exempt supply, and 70% is for subsidising the supply of water and electricity to customers, which is a taxable supply, the grant must be attributed in terms of section 10(22).
+Therefore, 30% of the grant will be applied for exempt supplies and will therefore be included in "b" in the Formula, and the remaining 70% will be subject to VAT at the zero rate and will therefore be included in "a" in the Formula. - 4.3.2 Category B municipalities are required to recalculate the apportionment percentage based on the actual attribution of all grants, within three months after their financial year end, which may result in an increase or decrease to input tax.
+A Category B municipality that is unable to perform the recalculation within the stipulated timeframe must approach the South African Revenue Service (SARS) to request an extension. - 4.3.3 The assignment of functions by national or provincial government falls within the ambit of the "enterprise" activities carried on by that municipality, provided that the activity does not fall within the ambit of section 12.
 Any consideration charged, must be included in "a" in the Formula.
-Any payment received as a result of the national or provincial government providing financial assistance to enable the Category A municipality to carry out the assigned activity is regarded as a "grant" as defined and must be included in "a" in the Formula. - 4.3.4 The activities in respect of which Category A municipalities are appointed as agent by provincial government do not fall within the ambit of the enterprise carried on by Category A municipalities.
-Only the amount charged in respect of the taxable supply of such agency service to provincial government must be included in "a" in the Formula. - 4.3.5 Interest earned on, for example, investing surplus funds or overdue accounts, must be included in "b" the Formula. - 4.4 The VAT incurred and paid for directly on the supply of goods or services associated with provincial government mandates, referred to as "unfunded mandates", is regarded as being incurred in the course or furtherance of that municipality's enterprise, provided that the provincial government mandate activity is not exempt in terms of section 12.
-The VAT may be deducted in full where incurred wholly for purposes of use, consumption or supply in the course of making taxable supplies or deducted in accordance with the formula if incurred for mixed purposes, subject to sections 16(2), 16(3), 17 and 20. - 4.5 Category A municipalities are required to exclude the value of the supply of capital goods or services (unless supplied under a rental agreement/operating lease) and the value of the supply of goods or services where input tax was specifically denied.
-The value of all other taxable supplies, exempt supplies and non-supplies must be included in the Formula.
+Any payment received as a result of the national or provincial government providing financial assistance to enable the Category B municipality to carry out the assigned activity, which is a taxable supply, is regarded as a "grant" as defined in section 1 and must be included in "a" in the Formula. - 4.3.4 The activities in respect of which Category B municipalities are appointed as agent by provincial government do not fall within the ambit of the enterprise carried on by Category B municipalities.
+Only the amount charged in respect of the taxable supply of such agency service to provincial government must be included in "a" in the Formula. - 4.3.5 Interest earned on, for example, investing surplus funds or overdue accounts, must be included in "b" in the Formula. - 4.4 The VAT incurred and paid for directly on the supply of goods or services associated with provincial government mandates, referred to as "unfunded mandates", is regarded as being incurred in the course or furtherance of that municipality's enterprise, provided that the provincial government mandate activity is not exempt in terms of section 12.
+The VAT may be deducted in full where incurred wholly for purposes of use, consumption or supply in the course of making taxable supplies or deducted in accordance with the Formula if incurred for mixed purposes, subject to sections 16(2), 16(3), 17 and 20. - 4.5 Category B municipalities are required to exclude the value of the supply of capital goods or services (unless supplied under a rental agreement/operating lease) and the value of the supply of goods or services where input tax was specifically denied for the apportionment calculation The value of all other taxable supplies, exempt supplies and non-supplies must be included in the Formula. - 4.6 The Commissioner may, on written application, consider excluding extraordinary income which may create a distortion in the Formula.
+The written application for a VAT ruling in terms of section 41B, must be submitted to the SARS Branch Office where the municipality is registered.